AlexIshenko/hello-world/README.md

 # hello-world
 Hello everyone, Alex here.

-Currentry trying to understand what "GitHub" is.
+Currently trying to understand what "GitHub" is.